-Fall prevention is a variety of actions to help reduce the number of accidental falls suffered by older people.
+Fall Prevention is a variety of actions to help reduce the number of accidental falls suffered by older people.
 Falls and fall related injuries are among the most serious and common medical problems experienced by older adults.

 Falls are the leading cause of fatal injury and the most common cause of nonfatal trauma-related hospital admissions among older adults.
 Every 11 seconds, an older adult is treated in the emergency room for a fall; every 19 minutes, an older adult dies from a fall.
 Falls account for 25% of all hospital admissions, and 40% of all nursing home admissions.
 Among those who are admitted to a nursing home, nearly half will never return to independent living.
 Falling once doubles your chances of falling again.
 Most falls are caused by a combination of risk factors.
 The more risk factors a person has, the greater their chance of falling.
 Although this data is staggering, less than half of those who fall will tell their doctor.

+We hope our message can help them and their family members to understand and acknowledge the magnitude of this problem.
 To Americans, especially older adults, there are few virtues more important than freedom and independence.
 Many of our “greatest generation” rallied around this call to arms, yet a simple fall, most often in or around the home can take away both of those highly revered values for good…in the slip of a moment.

 The Centers for Disease Control and Prevention estimates the financial toll for older adult falls is expected to increase as the population ages and may reach $67.7 billion by 2020.
 The U.S. Department of Housing and Urban Development (HUD) recently released a wide-ranging report calling for action from public and private sectors to work together to reduce senior injuries at home and to integrate fall prevention strategies and support efforts to aging-in-place, senior home safety, and continuous care models.